Published February 27, 2019 by Scott Allen Burns; last updated May 8, 2020

 3/26/20 Added change log details.

 This page contains supplementary documentation for the article “Chromatic Adaptation Transform by Spectral Reconstruction,” published in Color Research and Application in 2019 (Burns SA.
 Chromatic adaptation transform by spectral reconstruction.
 Color Res Appl.
 2019;44(5):682-693).
 Any reference to “the Article” on this page refers to this document.
 The documentation that follows is organized according to the section numbers appearing in the Article.
-Full text of the final published version is available courtesy of Wiley Content Sharing initiative here.
+A preprint version of this paper is also available here.

 Please note that the content of this page should not be considered peer reviewed by the journal, as it may be updated at any time.
-This page was last updated on the date shown at the bottom of the page.
+This page was last updated on the date shown above.

 2. Examples of CATs Producing Negative Tristimulus Values